RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 This appears to be the underlying assumption for the deliberate simplification made in the NIST formula - likely for computational efficiency

+!!! quote

+    The LEV2 equation requires significantly more computational resources.
+It handles EPSS scores as covering only a single day by dividing them by 30 (instead of each score covering a 30-day window).
+This enables the equation to incorporate far more EPSS scores within the computation and increases the equation’s responsiveness to changing scores (especially for newly released vulnerabilities).

+### Independent Events Assumption

+!!! warning

+    The Independent Events Assumption is not valid.

 **Independent Events Assumption:** If we assume the events (vulnerabilities being exploited) are independent day-to-day, then the probability of *not* being exploited over 30 days would be the product of the probabilities of *not* being exploited on each individual day.

 * Let $P_1$ be the daily probability of exploitation.